-MariaDB Corporation recently released SkySQL, a fully managed database-as-a-service for MariaDB Platform.
-SkySQL is the ultimate MariaDB cloud and provides transactional, analytical, and hybrid database services backed by the team that engineered MariaDB.
+MariaDB Corporation recently released SkySQL, a fully managed database-as-a-service (DBaaS) for MariaDB database products.
+SkySQL is the ultimate MariaDB cloud and provides transactional and analytical database services backed by the team that engineered MariaDB.
 SkySQL is available in regional data centers all over the world run by experts that enable you to meet global business, compliance and security requirements.

-SkySQL premiered on Google Cloud Platform (GCP) using the Google Kubernetes Engine (GKE).
+SkySQL premiered on Google Cloud using the Google Kubernetes Engine (GKE).
 With support in data centers in Asia, Europe and the US, SkySQL has a global footprint.
 Current regions include:

 - asia-southeast1 (Jurong West, Singapore)